 6. Ensure high visibility of the portal to the public through the use of search engine optimization, social media optimization and search engine advertising as appropriate;

-7. Ensure direct access through the environmental portal to disaggregated, real-time and other dynamic data, as appropriate, including to space-based, citizen science, crowdsourced and other data outlined in paragraph 20 (d) and (e) of the above-mentioned recommendations;
+7. Ensure direct access through the environmental portal to disaggregated, real-time and other dynamic data, as appropriate, including to space-based, citizen science, crowdsourced and other data outlined in paragraph 22 (d) of the above-mentioned recommendations;

 8. Provide information on the points of contact to support the public in seeking access to information under the Convention;